davatorium/rofi/doc/rofi-theme.5.markdown

 The layout of **rofi** can be tweaked by packing the 'fixed' widgets in a custom structure.

-The following widgets are 'fixed' with functionality:
+The following widgets are fixed, as they provide core **rofi** functionality:

  * prompt
  * entry